RBrearton/py-htmx/pages/b2_ps3.md

 To get the first relationship, use conservation of momentum in $S$.
 Between times $t$ and $t + dt$, the rocket's mass decreases by $dM = M(t + dt) - M(t)$.
-Defined $dm = -dM$ as the positive mass converted into photons in this time period.
+Define $dm = -dM$ as the positive mass converted into photons in this time period.
 In the instantaneous rest frame of the rocket, the energy of the rocket decreases by $dm c^2$.
 The total momentum of the photons emitted during $dt$ in $S_t$ must be